-ED (essential dynamics) sampling is switched on by using the -ei flag followed by an .edi file.
-The .edi file can be produced using options in the essdyn menu of the WHAT IF program. mdrun produces a .edo file that contains projections of positions, velocities and forces onto selected eigenvectors.
+ED (essential dynamics) sampling and/or additional flooding potentials are switched on by using the -ei flag followed by an .edi file.
+The .edi file can be produced with the make_edi tool or by using options in the essdyn menu of the WHAT IF program. mdrun produces a .xvg output file that contains projections of positions, velocities and forces onto selected eigenvectors.